medipnegiz/Jenkins_hands_on/README.md

 Purpose of the this hands-on training is to learn how to deploy applications to Staging/Production Environment with Jenkins.

 ### 🔖 [Jenkins__Slave_Node](https://github.com/medipnegiz/Jenkins_hands_on/tree/main/Jenkins__Slave_Node)
+Purpose of the this hands-on training is to learn how to configure a slave node to Jenkins Server.